-Drip campaigns are a great way to save time, connect with customers and target all of your emails appropriately to each customer.
+Drip campaigns are a great way to save time, connect with customers, and appropriately target all your emails to each customer.
 These are some of the many types of drip campaigns you can use:

 Welcome emails introduce a new subscriber to your brand and your online or email community.
-You can also use welcome emails to provide a discount code as an incentive for them to sign up.
+You can also use welcome emails to provide a discount code to incentivize them to sign up.
 Welcome emails give a personal touch to your business and let customers know what to expect from your emails.

 Shopping cart abandonment